thisissoon/angular-ellipsis/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Making Commits

+This repo uses [Commitizen CLI][commitizen] and [Conventional Changelog][conventional-changelog] to create commits and generate changelogs.
+Instead of running `git commit` run `git cz` and follow the prompts.
+Changelogs will then be generated when creating new releases by running `npm run release`.

+## Making Releases

+Run `npm run release` to create a new release.
+This will use [Standard Version][standard-version] to create a new release.
+[Standard Version][standard-version] will generate / update the changelog based on commits generated using [Commitizen CLI][commitizen], update the version number following semantic versioning rules and then commit and tag the commit for the release.
+Simply run `git push --follow-tags origin master`.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).